 This can be Googled to see if you can simply buy a replacement remote.

 The second option is to buy a universal garage door opener that can be programmed to work with your garage door.

 Garage door remotes come in two programming styles.

-The first type is where the garage door has a LEARN/Smart button that after pressing both the LEARN/Smart button on the unit and the remote control will sync together to work.
+- The first type has a LEARN/Smart button that after pressing both the LEARN/Smart button on the unit, and the remote control, they will sync together to work.

-The second type has a DIP switch package where certain dip switches are placed to the ON position to make it work with the garage door.
+- The second type has a DIP switch package that when certain dip switches are placed to the ON position it works with the garage door.
 This type is used with older garage doors.

 The best option is to buy a universal garage door remote that has both the DIP switches and LEARN/SMART button.
 Since it has both options it will work with most any type of garage door.

 Universal Garage Door Remote on Amazon

 Clicker Klik1U Universal 2-Button Garage Door Opener Remote

 Most all universal remotes will work similar to the below steps.
 Be sure to follow the steps that come with your remote.